Kimserey/BlogArchive/20160508_extract_text_from_images.md

 ![cleaned](https://cdn.rawgit.com/Kimserey/OcrApp/master/cleaned.jpeg)

-Definitly not the best cleaning, a lot of configurations are available.
+Definitely not the best cleaning, a lot of configurations are available.
 I only used the default configuration.
 Using the cleaning image, we can now pass it through Tesseract and extract the text with a much better mean confidence.